sarmahdi/Travelogue/ReadMe.txt

+Project Name:		Travelogue
+Status:			Complete
+Notes			This is a Batch process application and should be run through command line.
+Frameworks:		Java, JAXB, MOXy, JUnit.
+IDE:			NetBeans IDE
+Application Servers	N/A
+JDK:			Java 7

 This is he Travelogue destination Information creation.
 It generates static html files for each location in their destination list and contains different information for that location from the perspective of a traveller of what to expect and how to travel to that region.
 Some locations have more informations than the other.

 It takes three inputs